lukaszromerowicz/personal-react/src/posts/hosting-spa-cloudfront-s3.md

 We now have our app in our newly bucket.
 Great!

 ## Creating CloudFront distribution
 We will now create a CloudFront distribution for our app.
-It wil be responsible for accessing the files for our app from the S3 bucket and serving them to the client.
+It wil be responsible for accessing our app files from the S3 bucket and serving them to the user.

 CloudFront employs caching.
 It means it will not actually have to reach out to our bucket on every user requests.
 Instead it will do so only when we tell instruct it that our files have changed or it's cache expires.
 Default cache time for CloudFront is 24 hours.
 Thanks to that we can achieve improved load times.
 Moreover, by default CloudFront is protected by AWS from e.g. DDoS attacks.
 Less worry for us.